DigitalPublishingToolkit/NN10/md/04-Internet_Revolution_INC2.md

 can now find friendship and intimacy within network communities.
-Since there is no necessity for the enclosure of collective labour within cyberspace, Americans can compensate for the damage caused by their nation’s ‘...loss of a sense of a social commons’.[^108]
+Since there is no necessity for the enclosure of collective labour within cyberspace, Americans can compensate for the damage caused by their nation’s ‘…loss of a sense of a social commons’.[^108]

 The results of interactive creativity within network communities are often trivial and mundane.
 Yet, at the same time, some online